crossplane/crossplane/docs/getting-started/run-applications.md

 ![Service Tracker Diagram]

 > This guide follows on from the previous one in which we covered defining,
-> composing, and [publishing infrastructure].
+> [composing], and offering infrastructure.
 You'll need to have defined and
-> published a PostgreSQLInstance with at least one working Composition in order
+> offered a PostgreSQLInstance with at least one working Composition in order
 > to create the OAM application we'll use in this guide.

 ## Infrastructure Operator